abbodi1406/BatUtil/WinDLS/README.md

 * Supports the following languages:

-Arabic, Bulgarian, Chinese (Simplified), Chinese (Hong Kong S.A.R.), Chinese (Taiwan), Croatian, Czech, Danish, Dutch, English, English (United Kingdom), Estonian, Finnish, French, French (Canada), German, Greek, Hungarian, Italian, Japanese, Korean, Latvian, Lithuanian, Norwegian, Polish, Portuguese (Brazil), Portuguese (Portugal), Romanian, Russian, Serbian (Latin), Slovak, Slovenian, Spanish, Spanish (Mexico), Swedish, Thai, Turkish, Ukrainian
+Arabic, Bulgarian, Chinese (Simplified), Chinese (Hong Kong S.A.R.), Chinese (Taiwan), Croatian,
+Czech, Danish, Dutch, English, English (United Kingdom), Estonian, Finnish, French, French (Canada),
+German, Greek, Hungarian, Italian, Japanese, Korean, Latvian, Lithuanian, Norwegian, Polish,
+Portuguese (Brazil), Portuguese (Portugal), Romanian, Russian, Serbian (Latin), Slovak, Slovenian,
+Spanish, Spanish (Mexico), Swedish, Thai, Turkish, Ukrainian

 ## How To Use:

 * Get desired Language Pack matching operating system version and architecture (32bit or 64 bit), and put the file in "LangPack" folder
 for Windows 7, you can use the original EXE file, or manually converted CAB file
+for Windows 10, you can use LangPacks in .cab or .esd format

 * Optional: Get Language Features On Demand Packs for Windows 10 if available, and put the files in "FOD" folder
 you can let Windows Update to install them later after changing the language

 * Right-click on DisplayLanguageSwitcher.cmd and select "Run as administrator"